 I have been hiking weekly with the girls for eight years.
 For each and every one of our previous hikes, we have had the luxury of picking and choosing our days; if the forecast called for storms, no worries, we could wait and hike as soon as the skies cleared.
 Also, I have been in charge of the girls (though, as the girls have gotten older, they have been more and more in charge of themselves).
-We have never before needed or used a guide, we have never before had to rely on anyone but ourselves for the thousand+ peaks each of the girls have ascended.
+We have never before needed or used a guide, we have never before had to rely on anyone but ourselves for the thousand+ peaks all over the country each of the girls have ascended.

 Let me back up, however, to our arrival at Timberline Lodge.
 The Lodge is right at the base of Hood, and Timberline Mountain Guides occupies an office at the Wy'East Building, which is on the other side of the parking lot from the lodge.
 Staying at the lodge is expensive, but we considered this trip a vacation so I didn't mind booking a room.

 |The exterior of Timberline Lodge was used to represent The Overlook|